melodica2905/hdest-melonades/README.md

 # Melonades (Melodica's Custom Grenades)
 Custom grenades for Hideous Destructor.

 Has a menu where you can toggle or enable grenade spawns in the wild to your liking.
-Does not affect appearances in backpacks!
+Does not affect appearances in backpacks or ammo boxes.

 **Currently adds:**
 *  Thunder Grenades **(loadout code THG)**